softwareconstruction240/softwareconstruction/instruction/classes-and-objects/classes-and-objects.md

 One common design pattern to enable encapsulation is the use of getters and setters methods to access fields instead of publicly exposing the field directly.
 These methods are often called `accessor methods`.
 A getter is simply a method that gets the value of the field, and a setter is a method that sets the value of a field.
 This makes it so you can hide how the field is implemented and protect the data integrity of your fields.

-Here is an simple example of using accessor methods.
+Here is a simple example of using accessor methods.

 ```java
 public class GetSetExample {